rriggin/sinatra-jobs/readme.md

 Key gems:

-- sinatra-authentication
+- sinatra-authentication *used for user authentication*

 #ToDo

 - clean up the user account views, add bootstrapping, etc
+- make contact email field required on create new job function
 - tie user model to jobs model with one > many relationship
 - fix responsive layout elements
 - add tagging structure with datamapper-tags
-- add a geographic model (areas:  i.e, midtown, plaza, downtown, etc)
+- add a geographic model (areas:  i.e, city/state, zip, region) **maybe use tags for this?
 - add a featured job banner in home.haml

 #Roadmap